Izz4c/BugBusters/README.md

 ### Project Description

-PixcII is a C++ / OpenCV project that transforms video frames into **animated, colored ASCII art** and plays them directly in your terminal.
+PixCII is a C++ / OpenCV project that transforms video frames into **animated, colored ASCII art** and plays them directly in your terminal.

 ### The Problem (that doesn't exist)